algorithm-archivists/algorithm-archive/contents/quantum_systems/quantum_systems.md

 $$

 In other words, we can derive a function by performing a Fourier transform on the function, multiplying by some momentum-space grid, and then inverse-transforming it back.
-Because this operation inherently involves a tranform into momentum space before transformation, it is a momentum-space operator.
+Because this operation inherently involves a transform into momentum space before transformation, it is a momentum-space operator.

 This is the most intuitive reasoning I can find; however, I am sure there are more intuitive explanations of why the derivatives are always momentum-space operations.
 This section will be updated further when we discuss spectral methods, but if you have better descriptions, please let me know!